faooful/tabby/README.md

 - Click the Tabby context menu button.
 - Go to Tabby Home tab.
 - Image URL should appear in console.

+### If everything is broken or your updates aren't appearing
+- Refresh the extension via chrome://extensions/